MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Azure blob transcript storage provides a specialized storage option that allows you to easily save and retrieve user conversations in the form of a recorded transcript.
 Azure blob transcript storage is particularly useful for automatically capturing user inputs to examine while debugging your bot's performance.

+> [!NOTE]
-**NOTE: Javascript and Python do not currently support AzureBlobTranscriptStore.
-The following directions are for C# only.**
+> Python does not currently support _Azure Blob transcript storage_.
+> While JavaScript supports Blob transcript storage, the following directions are for C# only.

 ### Set up